ltruchot/es3-to-esnext-cheatsheet/README.md

 *seed example: https://github.com/ltruchot/webpack-seed-js-sass

-## Other important constructors / static objects
-- Math, JSON, Date, Promise, RegExp, Set, Map, XMLHttpRequest...

 ## Important dependencies

-Most of the dependencies should be added with `npm` in a seed or any node project: `npm install jquery --save`
+Most of the dependencies should be added with `NPM`: `npm install jquery --save`

 ### Frameworks
 - **Angular**: the big one to do everything, complex and written in TypeScript
-- **React**: the light one, very powerful, functional oriented and very classic JS friendly
+- **React**: the light one, very powerful, functional oriented and JS friendly
 - **Vue**: between the two others

 ### Libraries